jovotech/learn-jovo/courses/project-3-podcast-player/step-8-final-steps.md

 ## Next Steps

 You've reached the end of the course.
-We're done.
+We're done!

 The last thing you have to do is switching out the audio files.
 These have to hosted on a HTTPS endpoint.
 We used [AWS S3](https://aws.amazon.com/s3/), but there are a number of other possible services for that.